Studio Ghibli: Nippon Television era

 In October 2023, the studio became a subsidiary of Nippon Television Holdings, Inc. Studio Ghibli's leadership transitioned to Hiroyuki Fukuda, a senior executive at NTV.
 Toshio Suzuki became chairman and Hayao Miyazaki became Honorary Chairman.
 Nippon TV acquired a 42.3% stake in Studio Ghibli.
 The decision was driven by the advanced ages of Miyazaki and Suzuki, aged 82 and 75, respectively.
 The studio had considered Miyazaki's son, Goro Miyazaki, as a successor but opted for external leadership due to concerns and Goro's reluctance.
 NTV started to handle management, allowing Studio Ghibli to focus on creative endeavors.
 The takeover took effect on October 6.

 In 2024, the studio received an honorary Palme d'Or at the 2024 Cannes Film Festival, the first film production company to receive the award.
+It was announced in May 2026 that Fukuda was to step down as president in June, to be replaced by Kenichi Yoda.

+Ghibli Park announced on July 8th, 2026, that Goro Miyazaki and Akihiko Yamashita co-directed A Night in the Valley of Witches.
+It will premiere at Cinema Orion in Ghibli's Grand Warehouse at Ghibli Park.
+The short film was produced by Studio Ghibli and exclusively distributed for their park.